Keeping Your Items Safe When Using Self-Storage In The Winter - Surewise

 In this guide, we’ve covered a few major risks to be aware of, and what you can do to keep your belongings safe and secure while in self-storage this winter.

-Are There More Risks Using Self-Storage in Winter?
+Are There More Risks When Using Self-Storage in Winter?

-Winter presents unique challenges for self-storage users.
-The freezing temperatures, snow, and rain can negatively affect both the storage unit and the items stored within.
+Winter presents some unique challenges for self-storage users that you may not have to consider if you were using your unit in the summer.
+For example, the freezing temperatures, snow, and rain all have the potential to negatively affect both the storage unit and the items stored within.

 Risks To Be Aware Of